Activism: Art activism

 Design activism locates design at the center of promoting social change, raising awareness on social/political issues, or questioning problems associated with mass production and consumerism.
 Design Activism is not limited to one type of design.

 Art activism or artivism utilizes the medium of visual art as a method of social or political commentary.
+Art activism can activate utopian thinking, which is imagining about an ideal society that is different from the current society, which is found to be effective for increasing collective action intentions.

 Fashion activism was coined by Celine Semaan.
 Fashion activism is a type of activism that ignites awareness by giving consumers tools to support change, specifically in the fashion industry.
 It has been used as an umbrella term for many social and political movements that have taken place in the industry.
 Fashion Activism uses a participatory approach to a political activity.

 Craft activism or craftivism is a type of visual activism that allows people to bring awareness to political or social discourse.
 It is a creative approach to activism as it allows people to send short and clear messages to society.
 People who contribute to craftivism are called "craftivists".

 Activism in literature may publish written works that express intended or advocated reforms.
 Alternatively, literary activism may also seek to reform perceived corruption or entrenched systems of power within the publishing industry.

 Science activism

 Science activism may include efforts to better communicate the benefits of science or ensure continued funding for scientific research.
 It may also include efforts to increase perceived legitimacy of particular scientific fields or respond to the politicization of particular fields.
 The March for Science held around the world in 2017 and 2018 were notable examples of science activism.
 Approaches to science activism vary from protests to more psychological, marketing-oriented approaches that takes into account such factors as individual sense of self, aversion to solutions to problems, and social perceptions.

-Conservatives have become "less trustful of scientists since the 1970s".
-Some scholars explain this distrust as conservatives seeing "scientific findings as threatening to their worldview".
-Other scholars attribute conservative distrust to liberal activism in science and finding "scientists in certain fields, particularly social science, have increasingly adopted a liberal-activist stance".